JackMadeley/uk-student-finance-api/README.md

 <h2>Authentication</h2>
 The service operates on a two-phase login process, step one requests your username and password, then step two requests your secret question answer.
+\n
 The only sort of authentication required is the CSRF token that is obtained when the user first accesses the login page.
+\n
 This token does not change between step one and step two, and must be provided to both POST requests.

 <h2>Contributing</h2>
 Pull requests are welcomed.
 Currently, the client only retrieves the account overview